 6) Are there any guarantees in BtR?
 Is there any more risk than in more traditional residential developments?
 Or is density the answer to that?

-Actually it’s quite the opposite - for developers and investors at least.
-The surge in worldwide investment and rapid increase in development of BtR projects is mainly because they [developers] can secure their exit strategies much earlier.
-That’s especially true with forward funded projects, as developers can look to establish a zero negative equity deal, so they don’t need to sink capital into the land acquisition or construction and assume that risk and lose liquidity, since that money has already been secured beforehand.
-It’s a brilliant way to get builds off the ground in the face of rising construction costs across the industry, and it seems that local authorities are really positive towards these developments, as well, which helps avoid stagnation in the planning process, which can be a real issue with other developments.
+Actually, it is quite the opposite – for developers and investors at least.
+The surge in worldwide investment and rapid increase in development of BTR projects is mainly because developers can secure their exit strategies much earlier.
+That is especially true with forward-funded projects, as developers can look to establish a zero negative equity deal.
+This ensures that they do not need to sink capital into the land acquisition or construction and assume that risk and lose liquidity, since that money has already been secured beforehand.
+It is a brilliant way to get new-builds off the ground in the face of rising construction costs across the industry.
+It also seems that local authorities are really positive towards these developments, which helps avoid stagnation in the planning process.

-As long as a BtR build is well managed afterwards, builds trust with tenants and does the work in that area, we’re seeing that it’s not always necessary to have the most desirable post code or area.
+As long as a BTR build is well managed afterwards, we are seeing that it is not always necessary to have the most desirable post code or area.
 That trust can build loyalty too, so while most BtR or PRS properties are offered with a 12-month contract, which is what tenants are used to and comfortable with, you see landlords starting to offer between three and five year tenancies, but with earlier break clauses for both parties, a mixture of security and flexibility that a lot of renters in built up areas can struggle to find with private landlords.
 Still, the turnover of tenants that we’ve seen so far (the median term of tenancy) is still 12 months.
 Time on market and yield does still vary from one project to another, but we do use REalyse to do our research on proposed sites to understand average time on market.

 7) Finally, are there any significant challenges or road blocks that stand in the way of the BtR/PRS model continuing to go from strength-to-strength?